Mase: 2009: Second comeback

-Following the formula that worked for him years earlier, Mase has begun to appear on R&B artists' remixes.
+Following the formula that worked for him years earlier, Mase began appearing on R&B artists' remixes.
 In early June 2009, he was featured on the last verse of "Uptown Boy" by Harry O, signed to The Inc. Records, which also features Ron Browz.
 Weeks later, Mase appeared on a street remix for Drake's "Best I Ever Had".
 Mase stated that Michael Jackson's death influenced him to make a comeback.
 He appeared on Power 105.1 to discuss his comeback with "The Prince of New York" DJ Self.
 Mase used that radio show as his outlet to release new music throughout the rest of the summer, with a new song or feature premiere every Friday on DJ Self's show.

 The first new track featuring Mase was released on July 10, featuring the first verse on "Get It," which was produced by Big Ran and also featured Cam'ron.
 Mase released the Ron Browz produced "Thinkin' 'Bout You" on July 17, then followed that up by adding a verse to the street remix of Teairra Marí and Kanye West's "Diamonds", on July 24.
 Mase used the last Friday in July to "Shut the City Down," which was the title of his second solo release since his comeback began.
 The song primarily discusses the rapper's legacy and makes reference to the ways in which rap, as a business, has changed since his heyday.
 He also makes reference to his new Batman-esque logo, and hints at himself as hip-hop's superhero.
 Mase released the song "Radio" on August 21 as a prelude to his upcoming mixtape "I Bleed Money."
 On September 11, Mase was one of the featured artists who appeared on the remix to Ron Browz's "Gimme 20 Dollars."
 This was the third time since his comeback that he worked with Browz and his first collaboration with Jim Jones since their falling out years before.

 In October 2009, Mase made an impromptu appearance on a live radio interview with Diddy-Dirty Money on V-103.
 He told the studio staff he brought documentation that would release him from the Bad Boy label and gave the forms to Diddy during the interview.
 Diddy signed the forms and announced "[Mase] has the freedom to go do whatever he wants to do."
 It was later revealed the forms did not end Mase's contractual obligations to the record label, but rather allowed him to appear on songs with artists from different labels.